Tag Archive : best marriage counsellor in India

 2. One may feel lonely with his/her partner when their partner deliberately shuts them out with work, TV, food, hard drink, hobbies, the Internet so on and so forth.

 3. One may feel lonely when he/she tries to have control over their partner’s feelings.
-Since no one in this world likes to be controlled and such tendencies soon pushes away the person’s partner physically and emotionally.
+Since no one in this world likes to be controlled and such tendencies soon push away the person’s partner physically and emotionally.

 4. One may feel lonely if the other half keeps judging them regarding their thoughts, feelings, looks or actions.
 Judgment creates disconnection, and disconnection can be very lonely.